 For instance, someone confined to a wheelchair may need an adjustable desk to better accommodate him or her.
 Even though this means he or she does not have the same desk as everyone else, it is exactly what he or she needs to have the same opportunities as the rest of your staff.

-Now that you know a bit more about what makes equity and equality in the workplace unique, how can you go about creating an environment that features both in a meaningful way?
+Now that you know a bit more about what makes equity and equality in the workplace different, how can you go about creating an environment that features both in a meaningful way?